drtjwalton/drtjwalton.github.io/_pages/poetry.md

 				<blockquote>
     					"<b>Stokes</b>"<br>
 	 				Here we contemplate<br>
-      					Stokes's Theorem, which relates
+      					Stokes's Theorem, which relates<br>
-	   				The surface integral of the curl
+	   				The surface integral of the curl<br>
 					With the boundary curve(s) line integral.
 	     			</blockquote>
 			</p>